 Cancer treatment – There have been some clinical trials on patients with early stage cancer of different types to discern its usefulness in reducing chemotherapy side effects or in fighting the cancer itself.
 Results are still inconclusive but more studies are under way.

-Glaucoma – There are theories that melatonin taken in high doses may possible increase the risk of glaucoma and other age-related eye problems.
+Glaucoma – There are theories that melatonin taken in high doses may possibly increase the risk of glaucoma and other age-related eye problems.
 But these theories are being discounted because of some evidence that melatonin in fact may be useful as a treatment for glaucoma.
 Until this is more conclusively proven, people with glaucoma should check with their doctor before taking melatonin.

 Other studies are trying to prove the usefulness of melatonin for treating headaches, high blood pressure, high cholesterol, irritable bowel syndrome, and numerous other health issues.